CaptainSmileyXL/mp4ChapterTool/README.md

 It uses ffmpeg to analyze the video for logical breaks.
 It can output a screenshot for each location found for review.
 The script can also generate a metadata file and insert the times found during the analysis.
-THe user can also modify this file and use it later for chapter modification.
+The user can also modify metadata file and use it later for chapter modification.